 Yarn Over Murder

-This cozy mystery is a hardcover edition that was published by Berkley Sensation on June 3, 2014 and has 304 pages.
+cozy mystery that was published by Berkley Sensation on June 3, 2014 and has 304 pages.

 Explore it on Goodreads or Amazon.